stroops/lumenshine-backend/README.md

 ~~~~

 The `"env": {"icop_debug": "1"}` is needed, because we use live-reload of the configuration from viper.
 There is a problem with this feature and debugging, so that the debugger will not stop the application on exit.
 Therefore you can specify this argument and live-reload will not be enabled.

 # Hint

 The project is also refered as `icop` in some places.
 This will be changed in future.

+# Directroy description

+The backend is build as a monorepo.
+Here is some information on the directories.

+## addons

+Includes some tools we use to extend the basic functionality

+## admin

+This is the backend for the admin-frontend.

+## api

+This includes all exposed APIs

+## constants

+This includes some commonly used constants

+## db

+This includes some commonly used db functionality

+## example-data

+Examples for the service configuration, docker, etc.

+## helpers

+Some helper package with shared functionality

+## icop_errors

+Defines some commonly used error constants

+## pb

+Includes the definitions and buildoutput for the gRPC services

+## services

+This includes all services, which are exposed internaly as gRPC.